Microsoft/MCW-Lift-and-Shift-ARM/Whiteboard design session/WDS trainer guide - Lift and shift.md

 ## Step 1: Review the customer case study

--   Check in with your table participants to introduce yourself as the traine.
+-   Check in with your table participants to introduce yourself as the trainer.

 -   Ask, "What questions do you have about the customer case study?"